Teiid-Designer/vdb-bench/vdb-bench-doc/src/main/resources/markdown/dataservices-import-git-help.md

 <br />

-Once a saved repository is selected, its properties are used to populate the input files.
+Once a saved repository is selected, its properties are used to populate the input fields.
 If the repository you want to import from does not exist, or you want to modify a property of a saved repository, you can enter or change properties in the input fields.
 Here is what the repository properties input fields look like:

 <br />